hlbao/description_generation/README.md

 1.5.
 Data Reader: constants.py, mine.py, wikiextractor.py.
 Mined data see mined.zip

-For the 2nd uodate of project:
+For the 2nd update of project:

 --------------2_MinedDataClean------------------------------------------------------------------------------------------------